 The MARINA will enter into formal arrangements with relevant government agencies on areas that would further the realization of the goals and objectives of the MIDP 2028.
-For agencies with no MOA or MOU with the MARINA, partnerships will be established for the government agencies with which: Department of Agriculture (DA): Bureau of Fisheries and Aquatic Resources (BFAR) and Philippine Fisheries Development Authority (PFDA); Department of Environment and Natural Resources (DENR): Environmental Management Bureau (EMB), National Mapping and Resource Information Agency (NAMRIA); Department of Finance (DOF): Bureau of Customs (BOC), Bureau of Immigration (BI), and Bureau of Internal Revenue (BIR); Department of Information and Communication Technology (DICT); Department of Interior and Local Government (DILG): Philippine National Police Maritime Group (PNP-MG); Department of Labor and Employment (DOLE): Bureau of Labor Employment (BLE), Department of Trade and Industry (DTI): Board of Investments (BOI) and Bureau of International Trade Relations BITR); Land Bank of the Philippines (LBP); National Economic and Development Authority (NEDA); Technical Education and Skills Development Authority (TESDA); and University of the Philippines-Marine Science Institute (UP-MSI); Office for Transportation Security (OTS), Union of Local Authorities in the Philippines, among others..
+For agencies with no MoA or MOU with the MARINA, partnerships will be established with relevant government agencies, including but not limited to the following: Department of Agriculture (DA): Bureau of Fisheries and Aquatic Resources (BFAR) and Philippine Fisheries Development Authority (PFDA); Department of Environment and Natural Resources (DENR): Environmental Management Bureau (EMB), National Mapping and Resource Information Agency (NAMRIA); Department of Finance (DOF): Bureau of Customs (BOC), Bureau of Immigration (BI), and Bureau of Internal Revenue (BIR); Department of Information and Communication Technology (DICT); Department of Interior and Local Government (DILG): Philippine National Police Maritime Group (PNP-MG); Department of Labor and Employment (DOLE): Bureau of Labor Employment (BLE); Department of Trade and Industry (DTI): Board of Investments (BOI) and Bureau of International Trade Relations BITR); Land Bank of the Philippines (LBP); National Economic and Development Authority (NEDA); Technical Education and Skills Development Authority (TESDA); University of the Philippines-Marine Science Institute (UP-MSI); and Office for Transportation Security (OTS), Union of Local Authorities in the Philippines.